 9 Accreditors must give an accreditation compliance finding of either “Compliance” (provider meets criteria for compliance) or “Non-Compliance” (provider does not meet criteria for compliance) for each criterion and applicable policies.

-10 Accreditation decisions must be one of five options; Provisional Accreditation with a two-year term (Initial applicant in compliance with C1-3, 7-12); Accreditation with a four-year term; Accreditation with Commendation with a six-year term (provider in compliance with C1-22); Probation, provider receives a four year term with a maximum of two years on Probation.
+10 Accreditation decisions must be one of five options; Provisional Accreditation with a two-year term (Initial applicant in compliance with C1-3, 7-12); Accreditation with a four-year term; Accreditation with Commendation with a six-year term (provider in compliance with C1-22 or C1-13 plus 8 from C23-38 with at least 1 from C36-38); Probation, provider receives a four year term with a maximum of two years on Probation.
 Nonaccreditation, the provider’s accreditation is terminated or in the case of an initial applicant, accreditation is not awarded.
 An initial applicant that receives one or more noncompliance findings required for Provisional Accreditation automatically receives a decision of Nonaccreditation.
 If a provider is found in compliance with (a) Criteria 1-15, and (b) all but one of Criteria 16-22 and the policies measured during the accreditation process, then that provider is eligible to submit a progress report to be considered for a change in status to Accreditation with Commendation.

 11 A Noncompliance finding in C1-13 must result in an expectation of the demonstration of improvement by the provider.
 This improvement must be demonstrated via a progress report and/or focused survey and/or a full survey.
 If a provider fails to demonstrate compliance, a change in status to Probation must result.